sachinpawar99/Desktop_Assistant/README.md

 # Desktop-Assistant
 This is Desktop application and it is work as like Google assistant this application totally work on speech that mean user say something and  it’s work according to user
-Dowmload All modules and  Requirement of this project.
+Download All modules and  Requirement of this project.
 ========================================================================================================================================
 pip install requirement*txt.
 ================================================================